wavemaker-dev/wm-app-ci-cd-utils/README.md

 ## Dockerfile

-The Dockerfile is used to deploy the application war file to tomcat container
+The Dockerfile is used to create webapp image with tomcat and war file inside it.

 ## wm_app_ci_cd.sh

-The wm_app_ci_Cd.sh script will help to deploy the application to Kubernetes service and with sonarqube analysis using ci cd tool jenkins
+The wm_app_ci_cd.sh script will help to deploy the application to EKS.